spiffe/spiffe/standards/STABILITY.md

-A specification is promoted from Proposed to **Incubating** by a pull request that merges it into the `main` branch with an Incubating banner, approved by two maintainers.
+A specification is promoted from Proposed to **Incubating** by a pull request that merges it into the `main` branch with an Incubating banner, approved by two code owners.
 The criterion for promotion is SIG-Spec consensus that its design is sound and ready for trial implementation.

 When implementing an Incubating specification, it is recommended that adopters